Our research is editorially independent but we may earn a commission for purchases made through our links.

 A city famous for its beautiful natural landscapes, laid-back beach areas, and timeless lighthouse views, Jupiter is one of the Palm Beach area’s hidden gems that has been luring beachgoers in for decades.
-With an abundance of sidewalk dining and family-friendly events, here you can take the kids to watch a baseball game at Roger Dean Stadium, soak in the area’s wild habitat of Hobe Sound National Refuge or walk along the shore to catch a glimpse of the turtle hatchling walk.
+With an abundance of enticing restaurants and family-friendly events, here you can take the kids to watch a baseball game at Roger Dean Stadium, soak in the area’s wild habitat of Hobe Sound National Refuge or walk along the shore to catch a glimpse of the turtle hatchling walk.
 From beautiful state parks to wildlife refuges, here are some of the best things to do in Jupiter, Florida.

-Soak in the sunshine at Juno Beach (Nearby Hotels)
+Soak in the Sunshine at Juno Beach

 A picturesque beach area with spectacular sunrises, Juno Beach is home to the legendary Loggerhead center.
 It’s here that you can spend your time reeling in your next catch along the full-service pier with a variety of rental places to grab a pole and bait, or you can explore more of the vibrant seaside community along the Atlantic Coastal Ridge.
 The waterways here are part of the appeal, in addition to the Juno Beach Park where you can take walks with your favorite four-legged friends along the shore.
 Perfect for a day of soaking in the Florida sunshine, pack your sunscreen and enjoy this coastal beach area with the entire family.